Skip to content

 The definition of immune is "protected from something, insensitive to something".
 In the medical field, the term "immunity" therefore means that our body is immune to a specific disease and we can no longer get infected.

-The structure of the immune system is as complex as the human being itself.
-Our immune system consists of specialized proteins (called antibodies), immune cells, and immune organs.
-The different components of the immune system react to invaders such as bacteria, viruses, fungi, etc., and lead to an immune response by the body.
+The structure of the immune system is as complex as the human itself: It consists of specialized proteins (so-called antibodies), immune cells, and immune organs.
+The various components of the immune system respond to invaders like bacteria, viruses, fungi, etc., and together lead to an immune response of the body.

-• Granulocytes: They are part of the white blood cells (leukocytes) and cellular immune defense.
+• Granulocytes: They are part of the white blood cells (leukocytes) and the cellular immune defense.

 • Macrophages: These also belong to the white blood cells and are so-called phagocytes.
 Macrophages are part of the innate immune system.

-• Dendritic cells: Antigen-presenting cells are cells that take up pathogens and bring them to the nearest lymph node.
+• Dendritic cells: Are antigen-presenting cells that take up pathogens and bring them to the next lymph node.

-• Natural killer cells (NK cells): A significant portion of lymphocytes (a subgroup of white blood cells) are part of the innate immune system.
+• Natural killer cells (NK cells): Are a significant part of the lymphocytes (subcategory of white blood cells) and belong to the innate immune system.

-• B-lymphocytes: These develop from precursor cells in the bone marrow and perform their function at various locations in the body.
+• B lymphocytes: These develop from precursor cells in the bone marrow and perform their function in various parts of the body.
 They are part of the acquired immune system.

 Important: